 I hate monkeys.

 As soon as I saw it, I realised that it was not only eyeing my breakfast plate but also my backpack which had a bottle of water sticking out of it, as well as my camera bag.
 I began to shake as monkeys can be ruthless.
-I managed to slide the bag away from them but left the breakfast, and all of a sudden there were more.
+I managed to slide the bag away from it but left the breakfast, and all of a sudden there were more.

 There was a monkey temple on the peak of the volcano and they knew that once people were around, so was the food.
 I took a few photos and tried to step away from them.